Science Inc.: HelloSociety

 Science Inc. funded an incubated HelloSociety, a social media marketing and technology firm that consults on strategic partnerships with influencers and market analytics.
 The company was purchased by The New York Times in March 2016.

-Plowz & Mowz
+Plowz and Mowz

 In 2016, Science Inc. became one of the first investors in Plowz & Mowz, a gig-marketplace website and app that connects consumers with freelance landscapers.
 The company began by offering residential snow plowing services and has since expanded its scope to lawn mowing and over a dozen other outdoor home services.

 Other

-Other startups that have come from Science Inc. include HomeHero, HelloSociety, FameBit, Hello.Me, Stunner Inc., Delicious, Playhaven, Kyoku, and Quarterly.
-In the year 2016, FameBit was acquired by Google.
+Other startups that have come from Science Inc. include HomeHero, FameBit, Hello.Me, Stunner Inc., Delicious, PlayHaven, Kyoku, Wishbone, and Quarterly.
 In 2015, Science Inc. sold off its mobile advertising network PlayHaven to mobile game publisher RockYou.

-The company at the moment focuses on mobile entertainment for millennials, including the popular App "Wishbone", which has more than 3.1 million monthly active users.
+In 2016, FameBit was acquired by Google.